esyede/rakit/packages/docs/data/database/schema.md

 <a id="basic-knowledge"></a>
 ## Basic Knowledge

-Schema Builder provides a database-agnostic API for creating and modifying tables.
-Schema Builder works with all databases supported by Rakit and provides a unified API for all database systems.

-**Advantages of using Schema Builder:**

-- Consistent syntax for all databases
-- No need to write different raw SQL
-- Safer and avoids typos
-- Integrated with the Migration system
+Schema Builder is a database-agnostic API for creating, altering, and dropping tables.
+The same code runs against MySQL, PostgreSQL, SQLite, and SQL Server, and integrates with [Migrations](/docs/database/migrations) so you can version-control your schema.

 <a id="creating--deleting-tables"></a>
 ## Creating & Deleting Tables